hannibal002/SkyHanni/CONTRIBUTING.md

 The PR number is resolved by branch name at runtime.
 If no open PR matches the branch (e.g. for a direct push to beta), the script exits without posting a comment.

+### Merge Conflict Comment

+When a pull request has merge conflicts with the base branch, the `Merge Conflicts` label is applied and a comment is posted.
+When conflicts are resolved, the comment is collapsed into a `<details>` spoiler and the label is removed without posting a new comment.
+The same stale-comment pattern as Detekt and build failures is used.

+- `.github/workflows/label-merge-conflict.yml`: Triggered by `pull_request_target` on `opened` and `synchronize` events, and by `push` to beta.
+Runs with `issues: write` and `pull-requests: write`.
+Does not use the two-workflow split because `pull_request_target` already provides write access while running base branch code.
+On a push to beta, no PR number is available and all open PRs are rechecked.
+- `.github/scripts/post_pr_review.main.kts` (invoked with `MODE=mergeconflict`): Queries the GitHub Pulls API for the `mergeable` field of the PR.
+If `null` (GitHub has not yet computed the state), the script exits without making any changes.
+If `false`, an existing conflict comment is staled and a new one is posted, and the label is added.
+If `true`, an existing conflict comment is staled and the label is removed.

 ### Dependency Label

 When a pull request declares dependencies in its `## Dependencies` section, the `Waiting on Dependency PR` label is automatically added or